GuoZheXinDeGuang/Course-Selection-System/README.md

 - **Add Course:** Add new courses to the system.
 - **Update Course:** Update existing course information.
 - **Remove Course:** Remove courses from the system.

+## Replit Link
+- You can directly run the project using this link: [https://replit.com/@zl4701/CS470-Project-Course-Selection]